CsillaFarkas/ParetoPick-R/README.md

 ** Please make sure that the two files align.
 If there are x rows (=optima) in pareto_fitness.txt there should be x columns (or rows, the app understands both) in pareto_genomes.txt **

 3. __hru.con__
-  * connection file used in SWAT+ modelling containing details on HRU size and location
+  * connection file created with SWATmeasR containing details on HRU size and location
+  * this file has to contain the columns: id, area, lat, lon

 4. __measure_location.csv__
   * csv - comma separated table with four columns: id, name, nswrm, obj_id
 ```